xobs/jig-20/README.md

 * Name: A short string describing this trigger
 * Description: A longer decsription of this trigger, up to one paragraph long.
 * ExecStart: Name of the program to run to get trigger information from.
+* WorkingDirectory: Directory to run the ExecStart program from.
 * Jigs: A comma-separated list of jigs that this trigger is compatible with.